“Cabinet material” includes Cabinet and Cabinet committee agendas, papers, minutes, and memos.

 Participating agencies should not maintain a separate repository of Cabinet material that was considered since CabNet went live in August 2015, or distribute material outside of CabNet.
 This is because CabNet, and the information it contains, is purposefully only accessible by authorised users.
 Each user must sign an agreement stating that they will not disclose any information, documents, user information or reports generated from CabNet to unauthorised parties.

-If another agency or authorised CabNet user needs to access material on CabNet for which they do not have access, then they should contact the Cabinet Office.
+If another agency or authorised CabNet user needs to access material on CabNet for which they do not have access, then they should contact the relevant Minister's Office.
 Other agencies or users have no authority to forward Cabinet material outside of CabNet.

 The security classification printed on all Cabinet material determines the detailed handling requirements for transmitting, handling, storing, copying, and disposing of downloaded or hard-copy material, and the accessibility provisions in CabNet.
 Refer to Drafting Cabinet Material [233 KB] for information on applying security classifications and the handling requirements for Cabinet material.